AI Governance

 #### MCP Server Visibility

-The Model Context Protocol lets AI assistants connect to external "servers" that provide tools and data - for example, a GitHub server, a database connector, or an internal knowledge base.
+The Model Context Protocol lets AI assistants connect to external servers that provide tools and data, for example a GitHub server, a database connector, or an internal knowledge base.
 Because these connections can move data in and out of the assistant, knowing **which servers are in use** is the foundation of governing them.

 Nightfall automatically discovers and reports MCP activity across your monitored endpoints:

-* **Configuration discovery** - MCP server configurations are discovered directly from the agent's settings on the endpoint, including assistants installed through managed channels such as the Microsoft Store.
+* **Configuration discovery** - MCP server configurations are discovered from the agent's settings on the endpoint, including assistants installed through managed channels such as the Microsoft Store.

 > *Note:* Some AI clients label MCP tool activity differently, and a few do not include the server name in the activity they report.
-Where the server can be identified, you can scope policies to specific servers; where it cannot, that activity is governed under your broader "all servers" policies.&#x20;
+Where the server can be identified, you can scope policies to specific servers; where it cannot, that activity is governed under your broader "all servers" policies.

 #### New capabilities via Hooks and OpenTelemetry